The feedback from Price is that the company has noticed an improvement, the mayor said.

 Other employers said they weren't too worried.

-"We are committed to doing business in downtown Baltimore, and we support the efforts of law enforcement and groups like the Downtown Partnership to keep this area as safe as possible," Augie Chiasera, president of M&T Bank's Greater Baltimore and Chesapeake regions, said in a statement.
+"We are committed to doing business in downtown Baltimore, and we support the efforts of law enforcement and groups like the Downtown Partnership to keep this area as safe as possible," said Augie Chiasera, president of M&T Bank's Greater Baltimore and Chesapeake regions, in a statement.

 Greg Tucker, a senior vice president with Transamerica, said officials with the financial services giant met with the mayor last week and reiterated their commitment to downtown.